jasontconnell/treesync/readme.md

 Parameters:
  - a :  The action.
 Supported actions are copy, delete, sync
- - e : Exclude folder during this operation
+ - exc : Exclude folders during this operation (csv)
+ - inc : Include only these folders during this operation (csv)
  - file or folder : the file or folder to sync

 For delete operation, the file doesn't have to exist.